 "Targeted Rate" means any rate set by the Council pursuant to section 16 of the Local Government (Rating) Act 2002 or any equivalent legislation for the purpose of funding or contributing to the funding of the Business Improvement District Programme, and for the 2011/12 rating year includes that part of the transitional rate set by the Council under section 33 of the Local Government (Auckland Transitional Provisions) Act 2010 which is based on the Targeted Rate which was set for the 2010/11 rating year;

-"Targeted Rating Area" or GETBA boundaries means the geographical area subject to the Targeted Rate; as per map attached.
+"Targeted Rating Area" or Business East Tamaki boundaries means the geographical area subject to the Targeted Rate; as per map attached.

 "Treasurer" means the Treasurer of the Association referred to in Rule 17.